 Hepatitis E is a potentially serious acute disease.
 It is caused by the hepatitis E virus (HEV).
 The virus targets the liver.

-According to the World Health Organization (WHO), 20 million cases of hepatitis E infection occur every year, and 57,000 of them result in death (WHO).
+According to the World Health Organization (WHO), 20 million cases of hepatitis E infection occur every year, and 44,000 of these cases resulted in death in 2015.
 It is more common in developing countries.
-Hepatitis E usually resolves itself but may develop into acute liver failure.
+Hepatitis E usually resolves itself, but may develop into acute liver failure.

-The symptoms of hepatitis E show up within several weeks of exposure.
+If a person develops symptoms of hepatitis E, they show up within several weeks of exposure.
 They include:

 - yellowing of the skin (jaundice)